Advancing Object-Centric Process Mining with Multi-Dimensional Data Operations: Approach

-Algorithm~\ref{alg:drilldown} outlines the process of drilling down an OCEL $L$ based on an object type $\mathit{ot}$ and an object attribute $\mathit{oa}$.
+We refine object types by representing them as tuples consisting of the original object type and a selected attribute value (e.g., the value of the \texttt{type} attribute).
+This enables a more fine-grained view by explicitly distinguishing variants that are otherwise aggregated.
+The transformation can be applied recursively to achieve deeper levels of differentiation.

+In the running example, the object type \texttt{Test} is replaced by tuples combining \texttt{Test} with the corresponding \texttt{type} attribute value.
+As a result, object types such as \texttt{(Test, 12-lead ECG)}, \texttt{(Test, Fasting Blood Glucose Test)}, \texttt{(Test, Monitoring ECG)}, and \texttt{(Test, Arterial Blood Gas Test)} are obtained.
+This allows the discovery of OC-DFGs that distinguish between different test types, as illustrated in \figurename~\ref{fig:DFG_drilled}.

-The algorithm begins by iterating over all values recorded for the given attribute of an object (line~\ref{alg1:foreach:start}).
-For example, in the running example, $\mathtt{ECG}$ is the value of the $\mathtt{type}$ attribute for the $\mathtt{Test}$ object with identifier $\mathtt{o2}$.
-If a value is defined for that object type (line~\ref{alg1:if:start}), the algorithm extends the $\univ{\mathit{otype}}$ with a new drilled member, such as $\texttt{(Test, ECG)}$ (line~\ref{alg1:extend:universe}).
+Algorithm~\ref{alg:drilldown} formalizes this transformation.
+It iterates over all values of the selected attribute for objects of the given type (line~\ref{alg1:foreach:start}).
+For example, in the running example, $\mathtt{12-lead ECG}$ is the value of the $\mathtt{type}$ attribute for the $\mathtt{Test}$ object with identifier $\mathtt{t1}$.
+If a value is defined for that object type (line~\ref{alg1:if:start}), the algorithm extends the object types of the log ($\mathit{OT}$) with a new drilled member, such as $\texttt{(Test, 12-lead ECG)}$ (line~\ref{alg1:extend:universe}).
 It then modifies the object type of the selected objects to the drilled version (line~\ref{alg1:modify:objtype}) and applies the same changes to the object attribute types (line~\ref{alg1:modify:oatype}).
 This ensures that both object types and object attribute types are drilled down simultaneously.
 Finally, the algorithm returns the modified log as output (line~\ref{alg1:line:return}).
 It is worth noting that the drill-down operation can be performed multiple times in sequence.
-The drilled-down version of the log enables the analysis of the process at a finer level of granularity - distinguishing the types of tests, \texttt{ECG} or \texttt{Blood}, in the given example.
-By discovering the OC-DFG based on the returned log, we obtain a result similar to the center of \figurename~\ref{fig:runningexample}.
-As illustrated, the relations are identified in greater detail by separating the different types of tests.
+The drilled-down version of the log enables the analysis of the process at a finer level of granularity - distinguishing the types of tests.